Ruby

 create spec/spec_helper.rb

 Run the tests from your terminal by using the rspec command, which will return “No examples found.”
 That really shouldn’t surprise you, because we haven’t written any tests yet.
-If you’re still shocked… maybe take a short break, or come say hello to us in our Discord back-end channel.
+If you’re still shocked… maybe take a short break, or come say hello to us in our Discord server!

 No examples found.